phutchins/pipo/README.md

-# PiPo - A secure chat client with client side encryption and perfect forward seecrecy written in NodeJS
+# PiPo - A secure chat client with client side encryption and perfect forward secrecy written in NodeJS

 # Features
 + Markdown using the Marked Library and React (https://github.com/chjj/marked, https://facebook.github.io/react/)